chrismile/HexVolumeRenderer/README.md

 A dependency of the program is the library sgl (https://github.com/chrismile/sgl).
 It needs to be installed somewhere on the system.
-If it is not found by CMake, use `-Dsgl_DIR=<path-to-cmake-config>`.
+If it is not found by CMake, use `-Dsgl_DIR=<path-to-cmake-config>`. tvcg-hexmesh

-On Ubuntu 20.04 for example, you can install all other necessary dependencies with this command (additionally to the prerequisites required by sgl):
+On Ubuntu 20.04 for example, you can install all other necessary dependencies (besides the ones already required by sgl) with this command:

 ```
 sudo apt-get install libjsoncpp-dev libeigen3-dev python3-dev libcurl4-openssl-dev